Minimising the risk of transmission

 On the day

-Many firms have now safely re-introduced limousines for bereaved clients, following guidance to ensure they can be used safely, including the use of perspex screens, limiting the number travelling to ensure they can sit as far back as possible and additional cleaning.
-Face coverings must be worn by passengers in funeral vehicles.
+Many firms in England, Wales and Scotland have safely re-introduced limousines for bereaved clients, following guidance to ensure they can be used safely, including the use of perspex screens, limiting the number travelling to ensure they can sit as far back as possible and additional cleaning.
+In Northern Ireland, limousines are not permitted for use.
+Face coverings must be worn by passengers in funeral vehicles in England, Scotland and Wales.

 Face coverings are also required during all indoor funeral services (including places of worship, burial ground chapels and crematoria) in England, Wales and Scotland.
 In Northern Ireland, face coverings are recommended but not mandatory.

-Close family members in England and Wales that are COVID positive or symptomatic, are exempted from prosecution if they wish to attend a funeral if but are strongly recommended to find alternative ways to participate in the funeral rather than in person – to minimise the risk of transmission.
+Close family members that are COVID positive or symptomatic should find alternative ways to participate in the funeral rather than in person – to minimise the risk of transmission.
 Webcasting/live streaming of the funeral service (using professional or personal devices) can be recommended, for example.
 If they do wish to attend, they should notify you in advance – to enable the appropriate precautions to be undertaken.

 Please be mindful of how you advertise the funeral details, to reduce the risk of other, well-meaning mourners arriving unexpectedly.
 This is not permitted under current social distancing laws. and they may be turned away at the door, which could be distressing for them and the bereaved family.
 Alternatives such as lining the route, leaving messages on condolence/tribute pages, participating in the ceremony online, watching a recording of the funeral ceremony afterwards etc should be considered instead.